-Dr. Saleki-Gerhardt has extensive business and management experience as a senior executive officer responsible for the domestic and international manufacturing, guality and distribution network of a global biopharmaceutical company.
-Dr. Saleki-Gerhardt brings to the Board important perspectives on manufacturing operations, continuous improvement, safety, global business and risk oversight, in addition to providing insight and expertise into the life sciences industry.
+Dr. Saleki-Gerhardt has extensive business and management experience as a senior executive officer responsible for the domestic and international manufacturing, quality and distribution network of a global biopharmaceutical company.
+As Executive Vice President, Operations at AbbVie, Dr. Saleki-Gerhardt is responsible for managing critical risks including those related to manufacturing, supply chain, quality, security and environmental, health and safety.
+Dr. Saleki-Gerhardt brings to the Board important perspectives on manufacturing operations, continuous improvement, safety and global business, in addition to providing insight and expertise into the life sciences industry.